On Description of Dual Frames: Introduction

+Given a frame $\F_\varphi=e^{Q_\varphi/2}\F_e$, its duals $\F_\psi$ are characterized by certain pairs $\{Q, \F_e'\}$, i.e. $\F_\psi=e^{Q/2}\F_e'$. \emph{Could one specify these parameters?} We completely solved this problem in Section \ref{sec2.2} assuming for the simplicity that $Q_\varphi=0$, i.e., $\F_\varphi=\F_e$.
+Our proofs are essentially based on the frame's version of the Naimark dilation theorem proved by Han and Larson (see \cite{hanlar} or Theorem \ref{Naimark}).
+The result of Theorem \ref{NEW1} is close to \cite[Proposition 2.4]{DH}, where an inverse problem: \emph{given a frame $\F_\psi$ with the frame operator $S$, under what conditions on $S$ does $\F_\psi$ admit a Parseval dual?} was investigated by other methods.
+Dual frames of a general frame $\F_\varphi$ are described in Section \ref{sec2.5} by the reduction to the results of Section \ref{sec2.2}.

+The parameters $\{Q, \F_e'\}$ in formulas for dual frames (Corollary \ref{DDD2b}, Theorem \ref{thm5}) can be easily calculated in concrete situations.
+We illustrate this fact by constructing dual frames for a PF with finite potential and excess one, and for the Casazza-Christensen frame in Sections \ref{Sec2.3}, \ref{sec2.4b}.

+In Section \ref{sec3.2}, for the case of near-Riesz bases, we improve the general formula \eqref{NNN960} of dual frames by specifying the complementary PF $\F_m$ in Theorem \ref{Naimark}.
+For this reason, in Section \ref{sec3.1}, we establish a version of Naimark dilation theorem for near-Riesz bases.
+The corresponding result -- Theorem \ref{Naimark2} fits well the expectations: the complementary PF $\F_m$ should be determined in major by a Riesz basis part of the original PF $\F_e$.

 Throughout the paper, $\K$ means a complex Hilbert space with scalar product $ (\cdot, \cdot)$ linear in the first argument.
-Sometimes, it is useful to specify the inner product $(\cdot,\cdot)$ associated with $\K$.
-In that case the notation $(\K, (\cdot,\cdot))$ will be used.
 All operators in $\K$ are supposed to be linear, the identity operator is denoted by $I$.
 The index set $\mathbb{J}$ is countable (or finite) and $|\mathbb{J}|$ means its cardinality.